Predicting Covid-19 EMS Incidents from Daily Hospitalization Trends: Methods

-Time series regression (ARIMA) with change point detection was applied to predict pandemic EMS incidents from Covid-19 new daily hospitalization data in Austin.
-First, we identified multiple change points in the new daily hospitalization data.
-Specifically, we applied exact change point detection (PELT \cite{killick2012optimal}) method on variance with MBIC penalty assuming underlying normal distribution.
-Second, to reduce noise, we smoothed the time series of new daily hospitalization by an average of a period of 7 days.
-Since epidemiological models commonly output hospitalization forecasts as "expected values", which would then be fed into our model as inputs, smoothing the new daily hospitalization is both reasonable and practical.
-Next, we parsed the new daily hospitalization data into different periods in accordance with detected change point dates by adding dummy variables.
-Lastly, after splitting the training(80\%) and testing set (20\%), we applied stepwise selection of ARIMA models and binomial thinning \cite{Wei08}.
-To evaluate the robustness of our model, we estimated the $r^2$ value using smoothed daily EMS incident data to remove unnecessary random noise.
-To evaluate the predictive power of our model, we estimated the mean squared error and standard error of prediction residual using the original daily EMS incident data.
+To predict the daily frequency of pandemic EMS incidents, time series regression with change point detection was applied in the modeling process.
+The regressor is the daily frequency of the Covid-19 hospitalization (the "Hospitalization" time series in Table \ref{table:frequencies}).
+First, we identified multiple change points in the daily Covid-19 hospitalization data.
+Specifically, we applied exact change point detection, the pruned exact linear time (PELT, \cite{killick2012optimal}) method, on variance with modified Bayesian information criterion (MBIC) penalty assuming underlying normal distribution.
+Second, to reduce noise and thus improve the predictive power of our model, we smoothed the time series of daily Covid-19 hospitalization by an average of a period of 7 days.
+Smoothing the daily hospitalization is reasonable because in practical settings epidemiological models commonly output hospitalization forecasts as "expected values," which would then be fed into our model as inputs.
+Next, we parsed the daily hospitalization data into different periods in accordance with detected change point dates by adding dummy variables.
+Lastly, after splitting the training (80\%) and testing set (20\%), we applied exhaustive (non-stepwise) selection of autoregressive integrated moving average (ARIMA) models and binomial thinning \cite{Wei08}.
+The function used was "auto.arima" from the R software package "forecast."
+To evaluate the robustness of our model, we estimated the $r^2$ value using smoothed daily pandemic EMS incident data to remove unnecessary random noise.
+To evaluate the predictive power of our model, we estimated the mean squared error and standard error of prediction residual using the original daily pandemic EMS incident data.